yegor256/blog/_drafts/null.md

 ---
 layout: post
-title: "Try, Finally, If, Null.
-Stop This Nonsense!"
+title: "Try.
+Finally.
+If.
+Null."
 date: 2016-02-16
 place: Palo Alto, CA
 tags: java oop
 description:
-  Opening a stream inside try/catch block and then checking for null in finally is such a typical and annoying mistake.
+  Opening a resource inside try/catch block and then checking for null in finally is such a typical and annoying mistake.
 keywords: